Modern Slavery Statement

 Statement on the prevention of slavery and human trafficking

-This statement is made in accordance with Section 54(1) of the Modern Slavery Act 2015 and sets out the steps that the Correla Group has taken during the financial year from 1 January 2023 to 31 December 2023 to prevent slavery and human trafficking taking place in our supply chains or in any part of our business.
+This statement is made in accordance with Section 54(1) of the Modern Slavery Act 2015 and sets out the steps that the Correla Group has taken during the financial year from 1 January 2025 to 31 December 2025 to prevent slavery and human trafficking taking place in our supply chains or in any part of our business.

-This statement covers the activities of Project Mercury Topco Limited (company number: 13295767) and its wholly owned subsidiaries, Project Mercury Bidco Limited (company number: 13299218), Correla Limited (company number: 13062055), Cloud KB Limited (company number: 07944619) and Meter Asset Tracking Limited (company number: 13342223 (dormant)) (together the Correla Group).
+This statement covers the activities of Project Corvalis Topco Limited (company number: 16808612) and its group companies, Project Corvalis Bidco Limited (company number: 16845220), Project Mercury Topco Limited (company number: 13295767), Project Mercury Bidco Limited (company number: 13299218), Correla Limited (company number: 13062055), Cloud KB Limited (company number: 07944619), Climanet Limited (company number: 15464850) and Meter Asset Tracking Limited (company number: 13342223 (dormant)) (together the Correla Group).
 References to “Correla” “we”, “us”, “our” or the “group” are to the Correla Group.
 All references in this statement to policies and systems in place are relevant to the Correla Group.

 The main trading company of the Correla Group is Correla Limited and makes significant use of IT services from major companies based in India and Vietnam.